-Swivl devices were purchased with grant money and are property of King University, School of Education.
+Swivl devices were purchased with grant money from the Massengill-Defriece Foundation and are property of King University, School of Education.
 Due to the limited number, candidates will be given the opportunity to check out a Swivl for a period of one week.
 A request for the Swivl is to be completed and received by the Compliance Officer prior to checkout.
 To ensure all candidates are provided an opportunity, the Compliance Officer will develop a schedule for checkout and returns.